What is plagiarism?

 How is plagiarism investigated?

-The department strictly and surely penalizes any and all attempts to plagiarise.
+The department strictly and surely penalises any and all attempts to plagiarise.
 Instructors will screen all written academic performance assessments when and if they are suspected of containing plagiarised text.
-It is therefore necessary to submit all seminar papers and theses in electronic form (pdf, rtf or doc) along with the hard copy.
+It is therefore necessary to submit all seminar papers and theses also in electronic form (pdf or docx).
+The plagiarism detection software Turnitin is used at the faculty to prevent attempts at cheating and to make it easier to detect disregard for the principles of good scientific practice.

 What are the consequences of plagiarism?